iurjoh/Battleships/README.md

 # Deployment
 This game was deployed using Code Institute's mock terminal for Heroku.
-- First fork or clone this repository
+- First fork or clone this repository.
-- Create a new Heroku app
+- Create a new Heroku app.
-- Set the buildbacks to Python and NodeJS in that order
+- Set the buildbacks to Python and NodeJS in that order.
-- Link the Heroku app to the GitHub repository
+- Link the Heroku app to the GitHub repository.
-- Click on deploy
+- Click on deploy.

 The link to the deployed game at Heroku is: https://git.heroku.com/iurjoh-treasure-hunt.git

 The full file was also deployed in my GitHub repository.
 The steps are as follows:
 - In the GitHub repository, click on Settings tab;
 - Navigate to the menu on the left side and select Pages;
-- Set the source in the Build and deployment item as "Deploy from a branch".
+- Set the source in the Build and deployment item as "Deploy from a branch."
 Then, in the Branch item, the Main option was chosen, /(root) folder and finishing the settings with the Save button.

 The link to the deployed website at GitHub is: https://iurjoh.github.io/Treasure-Hunt/